Target Competition

 Target Competition is an Italian auto racing team based in Eppan an der Weinstraße, Italy.
-The team is currently competing in the World Touring Car Cup and others TCR series.
-The team has previously raced in the TCR Europe Touring Car Series, SEAT León Eurocup and TCR International Series.
+The team is currently competing in the World Touring Car Cup and TCR Europe Touring Car Series as well in others TCR series.
+The team has previously raced in the SEAT León Eurocup and TCR International Series.

 TCR International Series

 SEAT León Cup Racer (2015)

 After having raced in the SEAT León Eurocup in 2014, the team entered the 2015 TCR International Series season with Michel Nykjær, Stefano Comini and Andrea Belicchi driving an SEAT León Cup Racer each.
 In the Chinese round they entered a fourth SEAT for Alex Yang, however he was about to become a father, so he was replaced by Jiang Tengyi.
 Nykjær however left the team after the Russian round, due to budget issues.
 He was replaced by Michela Cerruti.
 For the second Austrian round at Red Bull Ring they again fielded a fourth SEAT, this time for Gabriele Marotta.
 Comini won the championship with 30 points clear of his nearest challenger Pepe Oriola while the team won the Teams' championship 19 points clear of Craft-Bamboo Racing.